Leisure World, Seal Beach, California: Should Elders Have Leisure?

-Even before Leisure World Seal Beach was completed, the firm's huge marketing campaign assured Leisure World would be the poster child in a national discussion of the social, economic and psychological implications of age-segregated communities.
+Even before Leisure World Seal Beach was completed, the firm's significant marketing campaign assured Leisure World would be the "poster child" in a national discussion of the social, economic and psychological implications of age-segregated communities.
 While some journalists lauded the youthful energy Leisure World residents exhibited, one Newsweek writer suggested too much leisure weakened elderly minds.
 He mocked retirement villages as escapist, places where “reality and utopian fantasy merge in ‘an air of elegant euphoria.’”
 Simultaneously, “old-age ghettos” was how a syndicated essay portrayed Leisure World and its ilk.
 An Associated Press article, “Let’s Quit Working and Retire,” even chided the pre-70 retirees of Leisure World and similar developments for slacking in their duty to enrich the American economy.

 1995 Flood

 A flood control channel that traverses Leisure World Seal Beach overflowed in the wake of a 5-inch rainstorm on January 4, 1995.
 Approximately 170 Leisure World units were declared uninhabitable, and 200 more suffered some water damage.
 The amphitheater filled with 10 feet of water, while the basement of the Redeemer Lutheran Church held 12 feet of water.
 Seal Beach's mayor estimated the flood caused $2 million in damages.